Chile Ridge: Hourglass morphology

-Valdivia Fault Zone
+Valdivia fracture zone

 It is located in the middle of the Chile ridge (Fig-1, 2, 7), and separates the ridge into northern and southern sections, discovered by the bathymetry and magnetic profiles study, as well as the gravity anomaly detection.
 The Valdivia Fault Zone has caused the offset of the north and south Chile ridge for more than 600 km in the E-W direction.
 There are six fault zones between the Valdivia Fault Zone.

 Interaction between Chile Ridge and Chile Trench

-Geophysical and geothermal analysis in the southern Chile Triple junction has been examined.
+Geophysical and geothermal analysis in the southern Chile triple junction has been examined.
 Magnetic and bathymetric data have been recorded across the Chile Ridge which recognizes a slight transformation in the configuration of the spreading ridge when the ridge converges with the trench.

-The overriding South America Plate is dominantly impacted by the ridge collision.
+The overriding South America plate is dominantly impacted by the ridge collision.
 The Chile-Peru Trench becomes steeper and narrower when the Chile Ridge is subducting.
-Chile Ridge segment within the Taitao Fracture Zone collides with the southern end of the trench.
+Chile Ridge segment within the Taitao fracture zone collides with the southern end of the trench.
 The collision of the ridge may also be associated with the obduction process onto the landward trench slope.
-Geothermal data along the southern Triple Junction are measured.
+Geothermal data along the southern triple junction are measured.
 The heat flow analysis in the collision zone of the trench indicated a high value of heat pulse (345 mW/m2) related to the Chile ridge subduction in the lower part of the trench.
-Furthermore, by the application of bottom-simulating reflectors (BSR), more convincing evidence of the existence of high heat flow underneath the trench slope, as a wider range of heat flow observations grid is shown from the north to the south of the Triple Junction.
+Furthermore, by the application of bottom-simulating reflectors (BSR), more convincing evidence of the existence of high heat flow underneath the trench slope, as a wider range of heat flow observations grid is shown from the north to the south of the triple junction.
 Also, the hypothesized conductive heat flow is consistent with the heat flow data from BSR.

 Importance of the spreading ridge subduction

 Understanding the spreading ridge subduction is crucial as it controls the evolution of continental crust.
 The subduction of the Chile Ridge beneath the Chile Trench provides a suitable analog for the initiation of the Archean continental crust via the melting of deep oceanic crust.
 This is because the Chile Ridge subduction is the only example in the world that the overriding plate is a continental one.
 The correlations between the rocks in the past can also be examined.
 The ridge trench interaction can also be studied.

-In addition, due to the presence of Patagonian slab window and the obduction of the Nazca plate, the geological process that happened in different period are not the same.
+In addition, due to the presence of the Patagonian slab window and the obduction of the Nazca plate, the geological process that happened historically are not the same.
 Therefore, the Chile Ridge subduction is not conformable with the uniformitarian principle (geological process happened now is the same with that in the past).